-We start in 1993, in the San Francisco Bay Area, during a wave of youth violence and unemployment which left many teens without hope and without a voice in the discussions that were shaping their future.
+Our story begins in 1993, in the San Francisco Bay Area, during a wave of youth violence and unemployment.
 That year Youth Radio opened its doors in Berkeley, CA, creating a direct line for Bay Area teens to share their stories with audiences on both public and commercial airways.

 In 2007 we moved our headquarters to downtown Oakland, creating a hub from which we could both instruct and serve the region’s youth.
-From our headquarters, we have correspondents and partners in Los Angeles, Atlanta, and Washington, DC., and we work with youth organizations around the country to produce content for our national media partners—including The New York Times, NPR, and Teen Vogue.
+From our headquarters, we work with youth organizations around the country to produce content for our national media partners—including The New York Times, NPR, and Teen Vogue.

 The wraparound services our local participants receive include case management, referrals to partner service providers, nutritional support and academic/career advising to sponsor the realization of their personal goals.

 We measure our success in the impact we have on the lives of our participants.